 You may have to experiment, but this is an excellent way to learn and increase your skills.
 My suggested starting point would be 2-4px, but this depends on the size and resolution of the area selected.

-Anti-alias smoothes out pixelated lines and edges.
+Anti-alias smooths out pixelated lines and edges.

 Two circles were created with the Elliptical Marquee (press and hold Shift, while dragging for a circle), then both were filled with black.
-The top circle was created without antil-alias, while the bottom circle was created with antil-alias.
-The bottom circleis smoother than the top circle.
+The top circle was created without anti-alias, while the bottom circle was created with anti-alias.

 Anti-alias options exist in other tools as well.
 I recommend that where available, you turn on Anti-alias and leave it turned on.